 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the identification and recognition of the income tax liability for UTPs, including controls addressing the completeness of the UTPs and the measurement of the income tax liability.
-These procedures also included, among others, (i) testing management's process for identifying potential new UTPs, (ii) for a selection of UTPs, evaluating possible outcomes, and (iii) for a selection of UTPs, testing the calculation of the amount of tax benefit expected to be sustained.
-Professionals with specialized skill and knowledge were used to assist in (i) the evaluation of the completeness of management's assessment of being sustained, the amount of potential benefit to be realized, and the application of relevant tax laws.
+These procedures also included, among others, (i) testing management's process for identifying potential new UTPs, (ii) for a selection of UTPs, evaluating possible outcomes, and (iii) for a selection of UTPs, testing the calculation of the income tax liability, including management's assessment of the technical merits of tax positions and estimates of the amount of tax benefit expected to be sustained.
+Professionals with specialized skill and knowledge were used to assist in (i) the evaluation of the completeness of management's identification of the UTPs and (ii) for a selection of UTPs, the evaluation of the reasonableness of management's assessment of whether the tax positions are more-likely-than-not of being sustained, the amount of potential benefit to be realized, and the application of relevant tax laws.